-- Requiring a county floodplain ordinance that orders detailed hydrologic and hydraulic studies and that has guidelines for when and where these studies are needed prior to construction.
+- funding to support the continuing development of more accurate and updated Flood Insurance Rate Maps (FIRM) and Flood Boundary and Floodway maps.
+Light Detection and Ranging (LiDAR) or hydrological studies should be used to develop elevation data with a maximum of two-foot contours in order to assist counties and cities in identifying and delineating floodprone and floodway areas.
+In order to be recognized as the legal floodplain and floodway maps, the new maps created by the Federal Emergency Management Agency (FEMA) should be adopted by the state and local municipalities; - funding and technical assistance in obtaining 100-year and 500-year elevations for all FIRM maps to assist homeowners, insurance agencies and zoning officials in identifying safe areas and elevations for building; - funding to counties and cities to relocate structures in floodway areas and areas of severe and highly repetitive flooding, and the development of low-impact uses in these areas, such as parks and recreation facilities; - requiring a county floodplain ordinance that orders detailed hydrologic and hydraulic studies and that has guidelines for when and where these studies are needed prior to construction.
 The ordinance should require the property owner or developer to show the up- and downstream effects of filling or development on existing buildings and infrastructure.
 It should also provide statewide penalties for noncompliance.
-The ordinance should serve as the state standard that a county or city must adopt, while allowing the county or city to adopt a stricter version. - Statewide solutions, including standards for watershed management, that will mitigate the effects of filling or developing in a floodplain area. - Technical assistance to counties and cities that currently do not have trained staff to administer floodplain management ordinances or watershed management requirements. - Reviewing, updating and developing additional statewide protocols, through Homeland Security, National Resources Conservation Services, the Department of Natural Resources (DNR) and the Army Corps of Engineers, for counties and cities to follow before, during and after flooding to provide the maximum protection to the public. - Identification and acquisition, through easements or other means, of environmentally sensitive land by the DNR or other conservation agency. - Funding and technical assistance to utilize urban and rural best management practices in the design, construction and maintenance of projects that increase filtration of storm water, reduce water runoff and collect and hold runoff in upstream drainage areas.
+The ordinance should serve as the state standard that a county or city must adopt, while allowing the county or city to adopt a stricter version; - statewide solutions, including standards for watershed management, that will mitigate the effects of filling or developing in a floodplain area; - technical assistance to counties and cities that currently do not have trained staff to administer floodplain management ordinances or watershed management requirements; - reviewing, updating and developing additional statewide protocols, through Homeland Security, National Resources Conservation Services, the Department of Natural Resources (DNR) and the Army Corps of Engineers, for counties and cities to follow before, during and after flooding to provide the maximum protection to the public; - identification and acquisition, through easements or other means, of environmentally sensitive land by the DNR or other conservation agency; and - funding and technical assistance to utilize urban and rural best management practices in the design, construction and maintenance of projects that increase filtration of storm water, reduce water runoff and collect and hold runoff in upstream drainage areas.